sapper-trle/TR42PRJ/README.md

 - No door info extracted - must manually reconnect all rooms
 - No objects extracted
 - No lights extracted
-- No box info extracted (how aktrekker do this?)
 - No texturing info extracted (how aktrekker do this?)
 - No triggers extracted